kavyakunder/mark10-proj/README.md

-# mark10-proj
+# Cash Register Manager

- This is my mark10 proj
+ This is a Cash Register App which is used to show the minimum amount of notes that is to be returned.